History

 Built in 15th Century

-Eastchurch – along with Warden, Leysdown, Harty, and Elmley – once had Norman chapels, although these were not authorized for baptisms or weddings, which were conducted at Minster.
+Eastchurch – along with Warden, Leysdown, Harty, and Elmley – once had Norman chapels.
+Although, these were not authorised for baptisms or weddings, which were conducted at Minster.
 The exact location of the first church in Eastchurch is unknown, but Parsonage Farm is a likely candidate.

 In 1194, the church was appropriated to the Cistercian Abbey of the Dunes as part of a ransom for the release of Richard the Lionheart.
 The oversight of Eastchurch was then delegated to Boxley Abbey.
 Over time, due to the shifting London Clay, the 12th-century church became unstable, and in 1431, King Henry VI was informed of its critical condition.
 With royal pressure, a new church was built on a different site, completed in 1432, using stone materials brought from off the island.
 Designed in the Perpendicular style by William Nudds, a monk from Boxley Abbey, the church features refined architecture, including external buttresses for added stability.
 The building, with its complementing solid foundations and skilfully knapped flint detailing, remains unchanged and is considered a Grade 1 listed structure, which is quite uncommon.